rgambord/c99-doc/doc/sections/13/8/index.rst

 .. _9899_F.8p1:

+.. container:: snum

+   :ref:`1 <9899_F.8p1>`

-:ref:`1 <9899_F.8p1>` This section identifies code transformations that might subvert IEC 60559-specified behavior, and others that do not.
+This section identifies code transformations that might subvert IEC 60559-specified behavior, and others that do not.